 saying that Nauru is difficult to get to is actually putting it mildly.
 There is currently only the island's own "Nauru Airline" that provides access by air – departing from Brisbane, Australia

 For accommodation, there are a couple of hotels, including a new recommended one called Ewa Lodeg.
-Especially marketed used to be the Menen Hotel (PO Box 298, Republic of Nauru; phone: +674 444 3300, fax: +674 444 3595).
-It's theoretically well appointed (though reputedly quite run-down too), including restaurants, and they may be able to help arrange activities – including walks in the desolate ex-phosphate mine area.
-Walking is a necessity anyway – unless you manage to hire a car from a local – there is no official public transport.
+Especially marketed used to be the Menen Hotel, but currently that's undergoing refurbishment.
+It's theoretically well appointed, including a restaurant, and they may be able to help arrange activities – including walks in the desolate ex-phosphate mine area.
+Walking is a necessity anyway – unless you manage to hire a car – there is no official public transport.
 Menen Hotel can arrange an airport pick-up at least.
 (By the way: resources like electricity and drinking water are scarce too!)

 A day or two would actually suffice to see the bizarre inland and the couple of WWII

 remnants; but the airline's current schedule makes it necessary to stay three nights, Friday to Monday.

 none.
 You'd have to fly back to Australia

 to get within reach of anything else (in that country and beyond).

 as Nauru is a tropical island of coral origin, there's no shortage of beaches along the green coastal ring (around the barren inland).
 Scuba diving and deep-sea fishing are other tourist offerings.
 But resources are very limited.
 Make no mistake: Nauru is not a Pacific

 holiday paradise!
 But at least that also means no tourist crowds …